varunkaza/BA-810/README.md

 # BA-810
-Repository for Supervised Machine Learning
+Repository for the 'Supervised Machine Learning' class